SidOfc/treevial/README.md

 at it, at some point I cried in a corner for a while, then decided to *screw it* and try it for myself.

 I am actually thankful for this experience though.
-Because due to this frustration, true motivation was born and put to use for a (hopefully) more positive experience.
+Because of the frustration, true motivation was born and put to use for a (hopefully) more positive experience.

 ## Why Treevial?